happy12/ArduinoSim_Autopilot/README.md

 The hardware consist of:
  - one PCB to hold the switches and encoders
  - one PCB to interface between the "Switch PCB" and communications with the PC, using ATMEGA32U4 with USB integration
  - Enclosure that can be 3D printed.
-Enclosure footprint fits into a RealSim cutout for a similar autopilot unit.
+Enclosure footprint fits into a RealSimGear cutout for a similar autopilot unit.
+ - Integrates with Mobiflight, or one can write their own firmware with Arduino IDE or PlatformIO

 Overall the autopilot unit ressemble the Garmin GFC500 and has these buttons:
 - HDG, to activate the Heading mode